 California cherries are the first cherries of the season which is why they are so eagerly anticipated around the world.
-The short California cherry season begins in mid-April and typically lasts into early June.
+The short California cherry season begins in mid-May and typically lasts into early June.
 Among major commercially-grown fruits, cherries are known to be the last trees to bloom and the first to harvest each year.
 In fact, rumor has it the term ‘in cherry condition’ has been derived because it means something new.

 The California Cherry Board, headquartered in Sacramento, is a state marketing order representing approximately 850 growers and 22 packers of all California fresh cherry varieties.
 Its governing board is comprised of both growers and packer/shippers of California sweet cherries.
 The California Cherry Board exists to provide information, crop updates and facts about cherries to our customers locally and around the world.
 Here is some interesting information about cherries we have compiled for cherry lovers everywhere.